 Tips books can be good if prefaced with a note on why you need these tips and how to use the content.
 Power Marketing was in this style, with 60 tips on marketing a small business, but I made the mistake of also putting business advice in the front and so mixed my types.

 Insider advice style, with a direct voice (‘you’/’your’) can be ideal for a senior coach or business owner.
 Usually the focus is on solving the individual’s most common problems and preventing some of the pitfalls in starting out that you witnessed or experienced.
-Examples are:
+It is normally written in the ‘you’ (direct) voice.
+Excellent examples are:

 Ready to Soar by Naomi Simson